Mr. Driller Drill Land: Development and release

 Mr. Driller Drill Land was released exclusively for the GameCube in Japan by Namco on December 20, 2002.
 Development was headed by Project Driller, the internal development group behind the Mr. Driller series, and was the last entry in the franchise composed by Go Shiina.
 The game was known in development as Shin Mr. Driller, known as New Mr. Driller in English, and intended for a fall 2002 release.
 A prototype version showcasing four-person multiplayer was presented to Nintendo during a press conference, which was part of an established collaboration between Nintendo and Namco for the GameCube, and scheduled to be released in November.
 The game was presented at the 2002 Tokyo Game Show, under the final title of Mr. Driller Drill Land, being delayed to a winter 2002 release.

-In 2020, Bandai Namco Entertainment announced a high-definition remaster of Drill Land for both PC and the Nintendo Switch, which was released on June 25.
+A high-definition remaster of Drill Land for both PC and the Nintendo Switch was released in June 2020.
 The remaster features enhanced graphics and an additional Casual mode for beginner players.
 It is the third game released under the company's Encore line, following remasters of Katamari Damacy and Kotoba no Puzzle: Mojipittan.
-On November 1, 2021, Bandai Namco Entertainment announced on social media that the remaster of Drill Land will release on Xbox One, Xbox Series X/S, PlayStation 4 and PlayStation 5 on November 4, 2021.
+Versions for Xbox One, Xbox Series X/S, PlayStation 4 and PlayStation 5 were released on November 4, 2021.